 Two experiences that he never believed would ever have been possible have come true in his life.
 Nick never in his darkest moments believed that one day he would be married to a beautiful woman and raising two healthy sons.

-His moral compass focuses on family and now Nick tells us he only works for five weeks of the year.
+His moral compass focuses on family.
+Now Nick tells us he only works for five weeks of the year.
 For five weeks he says goodbye to his family and it is the hardest thing that he has to do.
 He says that each time he leaves he never knows if he will be back and so each goodbye is a good bye with meaning.

 Nick Vujicic turns to the audience and asks us, have you remembered to hug your child, did you remember to tell them that you love them.